siddicky/git-and-crumpets/README.md

-# Git and Grumpets - TryHackMe
+# Git and Crumpets - TryHackMe
 Link to the room: https://tryhackme.com/room/gitandcrumpets

 -----------------